+The Non-3GPP QoS Assistance Information (N3QAI) indicates QoS information to be used by the UE for handling the traffic of non-3GPP devices in the non-3GPP network behind the UE, and consists of QoS characteristics, GFBR/MFBR, Maximum Packet Loss Rate and Notification Control.
+Support of identifying non-3GPP devices connecting behind a UE is specified in clause 5.xx of TS 23.501 [2].

 The access network information reporting parameters (User Location Report, UE Timezone Report) instruct the SMF about what information to forward to the PCF when the PCC rule is activated, modified or removed.

 The Monitoring Key is the reference to a resource threshold.
 Any number of PCC Rules may share the same monitoring key value.
 The monitoring key values for each service shall be operator configurable.